Cuticles

 Cream of glycerine and vitamin E for cuticles

 Glycerine is a viscous, transparent liquid having a high wettability, and therefore it is used in many treatments for dry skin needing extra hydration.
 Glycerine will not only help your cuticles but also your fingernails and hands, giving them a rejuvenating effect.
+Vitamin E is an antioxidant that helps combat the signs of aging and protects the skin from damage.

 Ingredients: